johnwatson484/amqp-send-test/README.md

 # amqp-send-test
-Send JSON test message to AMQP message queue with a Kubernetes cluster
+Send JSON test message to AMQP message queue from within a Kubernetes cluster

-# Test steps
+## Test steps
 - clone repository

 - add `./helm/amqp-send-test/production-values.yaml`.
 This file is included in `.gitignore`